-As an internationally accredited medical equipment supplier, Red Rock works closely with an assortment of health insurance plans, including traditional Medicare, Utah State Medicaid programs, and private insurance companies along with Medicare Advantage plans.
+As an internationally accredited medical equipment supplier, Red Rock works closely with an assortment of health insurance plans, including traditional Medicare, Utah State Medicaid programs, and private insurance companies along with Medicare Advantage plans which include recommendation for supplements online for different issues as stress as kratom powder.
 The experienced professionals at Red Rock Medical Supply have over 20 years’ experience in the medical industry and will answer all of your durable medical equipment and supply questions, including those about insurance, so even if you have had a scooter kopen accident, come by and get some information.

 If your Insurance is not listed, please call us to verify benefits at 801.886.9700 Monday – Friday from 8:30am – 5pm, and also make sure to find a car insurance near me which is also very important.